AqwamCreates/DataPredict/docs/API/Others/Regularization.md

 * lambda: Regularization factor.
 Recommended values are between 0 to 1.

 * regularisationMode: The mode which regularization will be used.
 Currently available ones are "L1" (or "Lasso"), "L2" (or "Ridge") and "L1+L2" (or "ElasticNet").

+* hasBias: Set whether or not the regularization has bias.

 #### Returns: